CrossMediaCloud/auto-fill-post-password-from-url/README.md

 By this filter the name of the url parameter can be changed.

 #Issues
-- The provided password can just be upper-, lowercase alphanumeric.
+- The provided password can just be upper-, lowercase alphanumeric, Dashes and Minus.